-You may know Jean as the main presenter here at Doris Visits, but on sea days in costume, she performs her one woman show, Royal Mistresses.
+You may know Jean as the main presenter here at Doris Visits, but on sea days in costume, she performs her one-woman show, Royal Mistresses.
 It is a show which she has played all over the UK at conferences and women’s guilds, all over the world on ships, and on Broadway!
-Recently she was on both cruises, Aurora R715 New England and into R717 Adriatic and just did five different shows on the Britannia to the Baltics B818.
-Her next ship will be the Ventura in Greece.
+Jean is regularly seen on the Aurora, the Azura, the Ventura and the Britannia, and yes, that is Francis Rossi and the late Rick Parfitt she is with in the sun!
+P&O took her to Fiji on the Arcadia to talk about the movie she made with Status Quo there.

-Jean’s own web site is here.
-She certainly has played the end of the pier like many great acts, she has appeared with Jimmy Tarbuck and Cilla Black, appeared on the Paul Daniels Show and Bruce Forsythe Show as well as on the West End stage in No Sex Please We’re British.
-Her credits also include the firm favourite Joseph and The Amazing Technicolour Dreamboat which she did for a year in its first ever national tour.
+Jean has certainly has played the end of the pier like many great acts, she has appeared with Jimmy Tarbuck and Cilla Black, appeared on the Paul Daniels Show and Bruce Forsythe Show as well as on the West End stage in No Sex Please We’re British.
+Her credits also include the firm favourite Joseph and The Amazing Technicolour Dreamboat which she did for a year in its first-ever national tour.
 Jean’s own production Mutton was highly acclaimed at the Edinburgh Fringe Festival.

 Other classical acts found on board ship.
 CLASSICAL RECITAL & PERFORMANCE ACTS